-Don’t think you can do it?
-This guy was able to save more than half of his income which allowed him to retire in his 30′s.
+Don’t you think you can do it?
+This guy was able to save more than half of his income which allowed him to retire in his 30s.

-If it will be difficult to save for a retirement that begins at age 65, you can rest assured that it will be even more so if you hope to retire at 45 or 50.
+If it is difficult to save for a retirement that begins at age 65, you can rest assured that it will be even more so if you hope to retire at 45 or 50.
 Understand also that early retirement reduces the positive effect of the time value of money.

 Often one of the reasons why you’re not better at saving is because of your budget; your cost of living is simply too high to provide much room to save the kind of money that will be necessary for you to retire early.

 The city you retire in could make all the difference in the world.
-Here’s the top 10 cities that financial advisors beg you to not retire in and here’s the current list of the cities you should retire in.
+Here are the top cities that financial advisors beg you not to retire in, and here’s the current list of the cities you should retire in.

-Sometimes the reason people are unable save isn’t because of their overall cost of living, but rather certain basic expenses that are consuming entirely too much income.
+Sometimes the reason people are unable to save isn’t because of their overall cost of living but rather certain basic expenses that are consuming entirely too much income.

 Your Mindset Going In Isn’t Where It Needs To Be